anchor369/Aerobmsce_aerothon/README.md

-Here’s a detailed, professional-style `README.md` tailored for your drone disaster detection project:

----

 ## 🚁 Autonomous Drone Disaster Detection System

 This project presents a fully autonomous drone system powered by Raspberry Pi 5, Pixhawk (ArduPilot), and real-time AI-powered disaster detection using YOLOv8.
 The drone is capable of: